Skip to main content

 If you're on a mess of personal Gmail, free Outlook.com, and one weird Yahoo address that gets all the supplier emails, fix it now, before you grow.
 Doesn't matter which stack, pick one, get a real domain, consolidate.
 The cost of doing this at 10 people is small.
 The cost at 25 people is enormous.

 Both stacks are fine, and the decision matters less than getting off a patchwork of free tools and onto a single, owned, professional setup.
-Customers can tell the difference between an email from [email protected] and one from [email protected]; so can suppliers, and so can Google’s spam filter.
+Customers can tell the difference between an email from [email protected] and one from [email protected]; so can suppliers, and so can the spam filter.
+Whichever you pick, authenticate it properly so your quotes land in the inbox.
+Our free email and DMARC check tells you in two minutes whether yours do.
+We've also published a Southwest Michigan Email Security Report based on auditing 435 local business domains, and 86% had no DMARC enforcement.

 If you want help picking, migrating, and setting it up properly, including the parts most IT people never explain, like backup, MFA, and how to add a new employee in two minutes, that's the kind of work we do for Southwest Michigan businesses.
 See how we work, or book a call below.